hoomanhanaei/RNAseq_DataAanalysis/README.md

 - **Alignment:**

   - **TopHat2** [^2]
-  - TopHat2 produces number of files in its tophat_out/ output directory.
+    TopHat2 produces number of files in its tophat_out/ output directory.
 Some of the generated files are:

-    **accepted_hits.bam:** list of read alignments in BAM format **unmapped.bam:** list of unmapped reads in BAM format **junctions.bed:** BED track of reported junctions
+    **accepted_hits.bam:** list of read alignments in BAM format.

+    **unmapped.bam:** list of unmapped reads in BAM format.

+    **junctions.bed:** BED track of reported junctions.

-    **insertions.bed:** BED track of insertions reported by TopHat **deletions.bed:** BED track of deletions reported by TopHat **prep_reads.info:** statistics about the input sequencing data (min/max read length, number of reads) **align_summary.txt:** summary of the alignment counts (number of mapped reads, overall read mapping rate)
+    **insertions.bed:** BED track of insertions reported by TopHat.

+    **deletions.bed:** BED track of deletions reported by TopHat.

+    **prep_reads.info:** statistics about the input sequencing data (min/max read length, number of reads).

+    **align_summary.txt:** summary of the alignment counts (number of mapped reads, overall read mapping rate).

 ## References